ChiluBhushan/ChiluBhushan/README.md

 - 👀 I’m interested in ...
 Frontend development role (Angular and Ionic)
 - 🌱 I’m currently learning ...
 Advanced coding techniques and git itself
 - 💞️ I’m looking to collaborate on ... open source development
-- 📫 How to reach me ... y'll can reach me on my email ID i.e. bhushanjambhulkar13@gmail.com
+- 📫 How to reach me ... y'll can reach me on my email ID i.e. bhushanjambhulkar13@gmail.com, my linkedin ID is https://www.linkedin.com/in/bhushan-jambhulkar-a4a9a5145/
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
 Developer/Gamer/ContentCreator